 Parent(s)/Guardian(s) must pre-arrange a family vacation with the principal or the absence days will be unexcused.
-If an absence has been pre-arranged and excused, the student must obtain homework prior to missing school and turn in on the day he/she return to school.
+If an absence has been pre-arranged and excused, the student should attempt to obtain homework prior to missing school and turn it in on the day he/she return to school.
 If unexcused, no credit will be given by teacher.
-The absences do count towards the semester exams and ten (10) day excused absences.
+The absences do count towards the semester exams and nine (9) day excused absences.
 Three (3) day notice is required.
 Submit your request in writing to the principal.
+After 9 unexcused absences, pre-planned absences/vacations days will count as unexcused absences.